 What do I recommend?

-If you do wish to work and build a business online that can make you money and help you achieve some of your goals, then let me recommend the program that I have found.
+If you do wish to work and build a business online that can make you money, let me help you.
+I would like to recommend a program that I have found.
 Remember the $6000 I noted above that it would cost you to join the Neurogym program, well the program I recommend will charge you a monthly fee of only $49.
 Of course, you could reduce that cost by buying the service yearly(under $500).
-You will be buying 12 years of building success with the $6000 you would spend in a short period with Neurogym.
+You will be buying 12 years of building success with the $6000.
+You would spend that amount in a short period with Neurogym.

 You can, if you so desire, and many do, begin with the FREE membership.
 Yes, it is totally free.
-What you will receive in this FREE membership is 10 lessons on how to build a website by which to promote your business.
+What you will receive in this FREE membership is 10 lessons on how to build a website.
 To learn this, you will be given 2 free websites and their hosting by this program.
 You will learn how to build your website and begin promoting your business.
 If after exercising the FREE membership program feel that you could continue to learn and grow in the online business world, then you can move up to the Premium membership for $49 a month.